 Information

-Ecotourism is a type of travel that is gaining in popularity with travelers being more conscious of their carbon footprint.
-In this analysis, we look into some of the latest ecotourism statistics, and see how sustainable tourism is changing the travel industry.
+Ecotourism is a type of travel that is gaining popularity with travelers being more conscious of their carbon footprint.
+In this analysis, we look into some of the latest ecotourism statistics, and see how sustainable tourism is changing the travel industry in 2024.

 Key ecotourism statistics